nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

-# Upgrading Nuage Networks Components with Metro Automation Engine
+# Upgrading Nuage Networks Components with MetroÆ

-## Prerequisites / Requirements
+## Prerequisites / Requirements / Notes

 Before upgrading any components, you must have previously [set up your Nuage Metro Automation Engine Ansible environment](SETUP.md) and [customized the upgrade environment for your target platform](CUSTOMIZE.md).
+Ensure that you have specfied `upgrade_from_version` and `upgrade_to_version` in `build_vars.yml`.
+Failure to populate these variables causes a minor upgrade to be treated as a major upgrade which results in the task being stuck in tur-on-api (which should not be executed for minor upgrades).

+By default, the special enterprise called Shared Infrastructure is created on VSD.
+MetroÆ skips setting its domains to maintenance mode.

 ## VSD, VSC, & VSTAT (elasticsearch ) HA/Cluster upgrade at a glance